osism/documentation/source/index.rst

 services.

 Further details about OSISM can be found on https://www.osism.de.
-Do not hesitate to write an e-mail to info@betacloud-solutions.de if you have questions or doubts.
+Do not hesitate to write an e-mail to info@osism.tech if you have questions or doubts.

 A testbed of OSISM is available under https://github.com/osism/testbed.
 Documentation is available at https://docs.osism.de/testbed.
 This